netson/l4gettext/readme.md

 * **l4gettext:compile**: compiles all blade template files to a specific folder (not the default cache folder)
 * **l4gettext:extract**: extracts all the language strings from the compiled templates and views folder
+* **l4gettext:install**: auto generates the locales.php and encodings.php config files with the locales and encodings installed on your OS and sets the defaults in config.php; in case the config files have not been published yet, this command will do so first
 * **l4gettext:list**: lists the locales/encodings supported by the application (not the system locales) and prints the default settings
-* **l4gettext:fetch**: auto generates the locales.php and encodings.php config files with the locales and encodings installed on your OS; in case the config files have not been published yet, this command will do so first
+* **l4gettext:fetch**: auto generates the locales.php and encodings.php config files with the locales and encodings installed on your OS

 These commands use the options as set in the config file, but most can be overwritten at runtime by providing the appropriate parameters on the CLI.
 Check out the help for these commands for more info: